voucherifyio/voucherify-showcase-store/README.md

 Simple react demo store for showcasing Voucherify abilities.

 - Store is connected directly to your Voucherify account
-- Setup script sets up dummy products, validation rules, vouchers and campaigns
+- Setup script sets up dummy products, validation rules, vouchers, and campaigns
 - Each new visit creates three customers based on preset
-- You can track your demo store orders directly in Voucherify dashboard
+- You can track your demo store orders directly in the Voucherify dashboard
-- Create vouchers and campaigns in dashboard and use them in the demo store
+- Create coupons and campaigns in the dashboard and use them in the demo store

 ## Installation

-In your Project Dashboard navigate to your Project Settings.
+In your Project Dashboard, navigate to your Project Settings.

 ![Navigate to Project Settings](https://vf-asset.s3-eu-west-1.amazonaws.com/demostore-hot-beans/instructions/ProjectSettings.png 'Project Settings')

-Create new Webhook endpoint with target URL: `https://YOUR_APP_URL/webhooks`
+Create new Webhook endpoint with target URL: `https://YOUR_APP_URL/webhooks`.

 ![Create new Webhook](https://vf-asset.s3-eu-west-1.amazonaws.com/demostore-hot-beans/instructions/CreateWebhook.png 'Webhook')

-If you are using local development server, set up tunelling of your app with [Ngrok](https://ngrok.com/) - use `./ngrok http localhost:3000` and then paste forwarded https address as `YOUR_APP_URL`.
+If you are using a local development server, set up tunneling of your app with [Ngrok](https://ngrok.com/) - use `./ngrok http localhost:3000` and then paste forwarded https address as `YOUR_APP_URL`.

 ![Ngrok forwarded address](https://vf-asset.s3-eu-west-1.amazonaws.com/demostore-hot-beans/instructions/Ngrok.png 'Ngrok')

-Select webhook events: `voucher.published` and `customer.rewarded`
+Select webhook events: `voucher.published` and `customer.rewarded` and click `Create endpoint`.

 ![Prepared Webhook](https://vf-asset.s3-eu-west-1.amazonaws.com/demostore-hot-beans/instructions/PreparedWebhook.png 'Webhook')